‘THIS UPDATE IS SUBJECT TO CHANGE AT SHORT NOTICE AS THE GOVERNMENT RELEASES ITS OWN UPDATES – THIS GUIDANCE WAS LAST UPDATED WEDNESDAY 3 MARCH 2021’

 Does this apply to Personal Service Companies?

-The guidance released on 4 April states that this applies to salaried individuals who are directors of their own Personal Service Company (PSC) including Off-Payroll workers supplying services via their PSC.
+The guidance states that this applies to salaried individuals who are directors of their own Personal Service Company (PSC) including Off-Payroll workers supplying services via their PSC.

-However, HMRC then go on to state that ‘they should not do work of a kind they would carry out in normal circumstances to generate commercial revenue or provides services to or on behalf of their company.’
+However, HMRC have previously stated that ‘they should not do work of a kind they would carry out in normal circumstances to generate commercial revenue or provides services to or on behalf of their company.’

 Must an employer supplement employees’ salaries over the 80%?